This blog has been updated to reflect industry updates. Originally published June 2017.

-The EU General Data Protection Regulation (GDPR) will be enforced from next year, superseding the Data Protection Act (DPA).
-With the Regulation expanding the definition of personal data, many organisations have expressed their uncertainty as to what the new definition now includes.
+On 25 May 2018, the EU’s GDPR (General Data Protection Regulation) superseded the UK’s DPA (Data Protection Act) 1998.
+With the Regulation expanding the definition of personal data, many organisations were uncertain as to what the new definition includes.

 The scope of personal data

 Let’s start with the circumstances under which the processing of personal data must meet the GDPR’s requirements.
 This set of circumstances is now broader than under the DPA, with Article 2 of the GDPR stating that the Regulation applies to “the processing of personal data wholly or partly by automated means and to the processing other than by automated means of personal data which form part of a filing system or are intended to form part of a filing system”.

 The GDPR’s definition of personal data is also much broader than under the DPA 1998.
 Article 4 defines personal data as “any information relating to an identified or identifiable natural person (‘data subject’)”.
 It adds that:

 an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.